NegVSR/NegVSR/README.md

   --output_dir        	Output root.
   --max_seq_len         The maximum sequence length to be processed.
 Default: 30 --is_save_as_png      Whether to save as png.
-Default: True -fps                 	The fps of the (possible) saved videos.
+Default: True --fps                 The fps of the (possible) saved videos.
 Default: 25
 ```
 After run the above command, you will get the SR frames.